GeorgeSchiro/GoPcBackup/README.md

             Set this to days of the week to run the task (eg. Monday, Friday, etc).
             This value may include a comma-separated list of days as well as ranges of days.
 Leave this blank and the task will run every day at -StartTime.

+        -TaskDisabled=False

+            Set this switch True to skip this task indefinitely (ie. until this switch is removed or set False again).

         -TimeoutMinutes=0